withastro/docs/src/pages/installation.md

 ### Node.js

-To use astro you will need to have Node.js installed in your machine.
-If you don't have it yet, you can download it in the [official site](https://nodejs.org/).
+To use Astro you will need to have Node.js installed on your machine.
+If you don't have it yet, you can download it from the [Official Site](https://nodejs.org/).

 > Important: Astro is built with ESM modules which are not supported in older version of Node.js.
 The minimum supported version is 14.15.1.

 ### Package Manager

-You also need a package manager to use astro, if you already installed `Node.js` you already have [npm](https://docs.npmjs.com/about-npm).
+You also need a package manager to use Astro, if you already installed `Node.js` you already have [npm](https://docs.npmjs.com/about-npm).

 If you prefer you can also use [yarn](https://yarnpkg.com/getting-started).